paradigm/SkyBison/README.md

 cmdline commands by comparing the user's input to acceptable arguments.
-Once the user has input enough information to uniquely identify one argument, SkyBison will either immediately accept that argument or prompt the user to press &<cr&> to select that argument.
+Once the user has input enough information to uniquely identify one argument, SkyBison will either immediately accept that argument or prompt the user to press &lt;cr&gt; to select that argument.
 For example:

 If Vim has three (listed) buffers, ".vimrc", ".bashrc" and ".zshrc", and the user calls SkyBison to find an argument for :b, the user will see the